August 17, 2027

 Denise doesn’t slow the car at all.
 She continues to speed toward the hospital.

 To Francie, it feels as though her whole life is speeding around a racetrack today.
 In one short phone call with Dean and a brief conversation with Denise, Francie has learned that her son adopted a teenaged boy in 2019.
 Eliseo, a Guatemalan refugee, was one of the snatched kids of the zero tolerance days of 2018.
-Dean, a civil rights attorney, had taken him in after the 2018 election, when the Democratic majority in Congress released the un-reunited children from detention.
+He was a battered boy, victim of a guard’s repeated abuse.
+Dean, a civil rights attorney, had taken him in after managing to secure his release.
 Dean fostered Eliseo at first, while they searched for his deported parents.
 They exhausted every avenue, but they failed to find them.
 They did succeed in locating Eliseo’s younger sister, Flor, in a group home in Texas, where she’d been suicidally depressed.
-So, during the winter holidays in 2019, Dean, Eliseo, and Flor had decided to become a family.
+So, during the winter holidays of 2019, Dean, Eliseo, and Flor had decided to become a family.
 Now the boy is a man, married, and a new father.
 And Francie’s son is not only a dad, but a granddad.
 Denise has shown her the family pictures on Francie’s own cellphone.

 The rush of all this news had been somber, bewildering, and wondrous for Francie.